 So let’s be really clear.
 You’re not an agile coach if…

 - You’ve read Lyssa Adkins book.
-(It’s an awesome book by the way – you should definitely read it:-))
+(It’s awesome by the way – you should definitely read it:-))

 - You’ve never devised, written, or run a group workshop / training session outside a team you are scrum master for

 - You’ve never been asked for or offered direct feedback to a senior leader / executive.
-Agile coaching is multi dimensional.
+Coaching is multi dimensional.
 It considers the individual, teams and the organisation.
-Each of these areas is complex and worthy of individual study, practise and distinct qualifications.
+Each of these areas is complex and worthy of individual study and practise

-- You have no training / qualifications in this space.
+- You’ve not considered attending training or gaining any qualifications in this space.
 Controversial?
 With an increasing range of options out there why would you not take the time to formalise your learning in this space?
-Even if you’ve been on a course this doesn’t automatically make you a coach.
-It just means you are better informed about coaching and have the right tools to get started.
+Mind you, I do concede that even if you’ve attended a course this doesn’t automatically make you a coach.
+It just means you are better informed about coaching and have the right tools to get started…

-If the above applies to you, PLEASE do not put Agile coach on your CV or on your LinkedIn profile as your job title.
+If there are multiple items on the list above that apply to you, PLEASE do not put Agile coach on your CV or on your LinkedIn profile as your job title.
 You’re being disingenuous.
 To yourself.
 To agile coaches.
 You’re putting your integrity on the line here people!!

-What I am suggesting is that we need to live the principles and values that we know and love of transparency (stating our actual job titles), courage (to challenge those who are being disingenuous) and respect (for those in our community who study, practice and ultimately warrant the title).
+What I am suggesting is that we need to live the principles and values that we know and love of transparency (stating our actual skills), courage (to challenge those who are being disingenuous) and respect (for those in our community who study, practice and ultimately warrant the title of “coach”).